Skip to navigation Skip to content

 A MOB customer advises of overseas departure + Read more ...

-The Portability Script - Departures and Returns will prompt the Service Officer to ask the customer relevant questions, such as destination, date of departure, expected date of return, who is going and reason for absence, and will produce the required documentation.
+Run the Portability Script - Departures and Returns.
+The script will prompt the Service Officer to ask the customer relevant questions about the travel, such as destination, date of departure, expected date of return, who is going and reason for absence.

 The customer may contact after using the Travelling outside of Australia service within their Centrelink online account.
 If the online service has already coded the absence, details are recorded in a DOC.
 The online service may refer the customer to contact to: